Dr Nazia Yaqub

 Research interests

-I continue to work on policy developments in this area, to both prevent abductions from occurring and to assess the implications of Islamic country accession to the Private International Law treaty, the 1980 Hague Abduction Convention.
-In 2023-24, I was awarded a Michael Beverly Innovation Fellowship which enabled me to examine whether the use of electronic monitoring in a protective capacity could prevent cases of cross-border parental child abduction and whether the use of the technology is compatible with UK and international human rights law.
-The project enabled me to produce a full-size article ‘Can GPS Monitoring Be Viewed as a Bodyguard, Rather than a Prison Guard?: The Use of Electronic Monitoring to Reduce the Risk of Cross-Border Parental Child Abduction’ published Open Access in the Modern Law Review (here) and to translate this novel research into video format for non-academic audiences (here).
-In 2024, I received an Impact and Engagement award to support my ongoing policy and public engagement activities in this area.
+Dr Yaqub continues to work on policy developments in this area, to both prevent abductions from occurring and to assess the implications of Islamic country accession to the Private International Law treaty, the 1980 Hague Abduction Convention.
+In 2023-24, she was awarded a Michael Beverly Innovation Fellowship, which enabled her to examine whether the use of electronic monitoring in a protective capacity could prevent cases of cross-border parental child abduction and whether the use of the technology is compatible with UK and international human rights law.
+The project enabled her to produce a full-size article, ‘Can GPS Monitoring Be Viewed as a Bodyguard, Rather than a Prison Guard?: The Use of Electronic Monitoring to Reduce the Risk of Cross-Border Parental Child Abduction’ published Open Access in the Modern Law Review (here) and translated into video format for non-academic audiences (here).
+In 2024, she received an Impact and Engagement Award to support her ongoing policy and public engagement activities in this area.
+In 2026, she was awarded funding under the ESRC Impact Acceleration Account to develop her project examining the intersection of criminal and family law in international parental child abduction cases, including the creation of a comparative database mapping criminal law responses and the production of a policy-facing report to inform legislative reform and judicial practice.

-I am currently developing a research project that focuses on the appropriate legal responses to improve adoption law processes for Muslim communities in the UK.
-I am working with adoption agencies in community engagement work, funded by the SLSA Impact Fund.
-In 2022-2023, I was awarded a Research England Policy Support Grant to work with colleagues at the Universities of Liverpool and Birmingham, together with NGOs: Social Workers without Borders and Bid (Bail for immigration detainees) to examine the implications of deportation law on the children of foreign offenders and the complex interplay between family and immigration law court processes.
-The research project is summarised in this article published in the International Journal of Children’s Rights in 2024.
-I have previously undertaken projects with NGOs Freedom from Torture and Eurochild, and on a study by the European Commission (report here) on the rights of children in Europe to healthcare, education, childcare, decent housing and adequate nutrition.
+Dr Yaqub is engaged in a further study that focuses on the appropriate legal responses to improve adoption law processes for Muslim families.
+The project engages stakeholders, including adoption agencies and is funded by the SLSA Impact Fund.
+In 2022–2023, she was also awarded a Research England Policy Support Grant to work with colleagues at the Universities of Liverpool and Birmingham, together with NGOs Social Workers without Borders and BiD (Bail for Immigration Detainees), to examine the complex interplay between family and immigration law court processes.
+This strand of research, conceptualised as “famigration”, analyses how deportation and cross-border disputes affect children and advances structured proposals to integrate children’s rights and welfare assessments across family and immigration court processes.
+The findings have informed a written submission to the UK Parliament addressing procedural reform in cases involving children (report available here), and are detailed in this article published in the International Journal of Children’s Rights (2024) and in this edited collection (2025).
+She has previously undertaken projects with NGOs Freedom from Torture and Eurochild, and for the European Commission (report here) on the rights of children to healthcare, education, childcare, decent housing and adequate nutrition.

-I am a fellow of the Higher Education Academy and a member of the Centre for Law and Social Justice and the Centre for Criminal Justice Studies.
-You can find me on bsky: @Drnazia-yaqub
+Dr Yaqub is a fellow of the Higher Education Academy and a member of the Centre for Law and Social Justice and the Centre for Criminal Justice Studies.
+You can find her on bsky: @Drnazia-yaqub

 Professional memberships